 Between 2002 and 2004, the Agency reviewed its entire sampling and measurement programme in order to completely harmonise it with international requirements.
-The 1998 European directive on drinking water had imposed stronger controls, with new requirements in terms of control and the reporting of radiological surveillance data to the European Commission resulting from the application of Article 36 of the EURATOM treaty.
+The 1998 98/83/CE European directive replaced by the EURATOM directive 2013/51/EURATOM on drinking water had imposes stronger controls, with new requirements in terms of control and the reporting of radiological surveillance data to the European Commission resulting from the application of Article 36 of the EURATOM treaty.
 Finally, the OSPAR Convention (OSIo-PARis Convention, 1998 - ratified by Belgium) on the protection of the marine environment of the North Sea and North-East Atlantic makes the development of monitoring and research programmes concerning the impact of radioactive discharges on the marine environment mandatory.

-The programme for the radiological monitoring of the territory currently relies on more 4,900 samples annually, which are subjected to almost 26,200 alpha, beta and gamma radioactivity analyses.
+The programme for the radiological monitoring of the territory currently relies on approximately 4,800 samples annually, which are subjected to more than 28,000 alpha, beta and gamma radioactivity analyses.
 In relation to the Belgian population and nuclear installations, the scope of this programme is within the average of the programmes of other countries with nuclear power stations, such as the United Kingdom and France.